pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_configuration.md

 ##### Breaking changes in v9.0.0

-- Kotlin and Java SDKs share a unified codebase.
-- New client instantiation approach.
-- Asynchronous API callbacks and emitted status events changed.
-- Apps built with versions < 9.0.0 may be impacted.
-- See Java/Kotlin SDK migration guide.
+PubNub Kotlin SDK v9.0.0 unifies the Kotlin and [Java](/docs/sdks/java) SDKs, changes client instantiation, and updates async callbacks and [status events](/docs/sdks/kotlin/status-events).
+Apps built with versions < 9.0.0 may be impacted.
+See the [Java/Kotlin SDK migration guide](/docs/general/resources/migration-guides/java-kotlin-sdk-migration-guide).

 ##### Request execution

-Most method invocations return an Endpoint.
-You must call .sync() or .async() to execute.
+Most method invocations return an Endpoint object.
+You must call `.sync()` or `.async()` or the operation will not run.

 ```
 1val channel = pubnub.channel("channelName")